MISTERNEGATIVE21/QuectelEC200U/README.md

 You can use the `getOperator()` function to identify the network and then set the APN accordingly.
 For a detailed example, see `examples/Indian_APN_Demo/Indian_APN_Demo.ino`.

+## PPPoS (Point-to-Point Protocol over Serial)

+This library can be used with the `PPPOSClient` library to establish a PPP connection with the EC200U modem.
+This allows you to use standard networking libraries like `WiFiClient` and `HTTPClient` over the cellular connection.

+For a detailed example, see `examples/PPPOS_Demo/PPPOS_Demo.ino`.

 ## API Reference

 ### Core